michellesyoon/programming-languages-1/README.md

 Get in touch if you want to hear more about how these articles are related to this course.

 Our course will explore the ramifications of these early developments in the area of programming languages, in particular with respect to designing programming languages and building interpreters.
 Another important area of theoretical computer science branching off from the early fundamentamental [^typo] discoveries of Turing and others is computational complexity theory and I recommend [Chapter 2 of the book Mathematics and Computation](https://www.math.ias.edu/files/Book-online-Aug0619.pdf#page=1) for a first introduction.
 While the vast majority of this book is outside the scope of this course, this chapter illustrates well that programming languages and complexity theory flow from the same spring.

+I recently became more interested in the **history of variable binding**.
+In programming, variable binding and capture avoiding substitution was introduced in Church's lambda calculus.
+It forms the basis of concepts such as function, method, procedure, scope, local vs global variables, objects and classes, interfaces, etc. In logic, variable binding appears as quantification.
+A good starting point for the history of quantifiers is Putnam's [Peirce the Logician](https://core.ac.uk/download/pdf/82687196.pdf).
+We will touch on the importance of quantifiers for computing in a lecture on [capture avoiding substitution](https://hackmd.io/@alexhkurz/SkQzDC6n7#A-programming-example).

 [^typo]: I like this typo too much to correct it ... apologies.